texfaq/texfaq.github.io/FAQ-breakbox.md

 typeset area.

-If you want a substantial portion of your text to be framed (or coloured), the restriction imposes a serious restriction.
+If you want a substantial portion of your text to be framed (or colored), the restriction imposes a serious restriction.
 Fortunately, there are ways around the problem.

-The [`framed`](http://ctan.org/pkg/framed) package provides `framed` and `shaded` environments; both put their content into something which looks like a framed (or coloured) box, but which breaks as necessary at page end.
+The [`framed`](http://ctan.org/pkg/framed) package provides `framed` and `shaded` environments; both put their content into something which looks like a framed (or colored) box, but which breaks as necessary at page end.
 The environments ''lose'' footnotes, marginpars and head-line entries, and will not work with [`multicol`](http://ctan.org/pkg/multicol) or other column-balancing macros.
 The